skyslope/skyslope-forms-widget/readme.md

 ### Implementation

-_Before starting: Please contact SkySlope engineering to configure SSO for your company._
+_Before starting: If using SSO, please contact SkySlope engineering to configure SSO for your company._

 To implement the SkySlope Forms Widget, add the following script tags to your index.html: